-Service and weighting Rating Rationale The Trustees believe that the Scheme provides members with suitable investment options that offer the best potential for performance growth whilst minimising the charges incurred.
+Service and weighting Rating Rationale Investment • 60% for Value for Member • 50% for Overall Value Good The Trustees believe that the Scheme provides members with suitable investment options that offer the potential for growth whilst minimising the charges incurred.
 Within the DC Scheme there are three lifestyle options available for members to select, depending upon their plans at retirement.
-The Cash target is still the most suitable default arrangement for the Scheme with around 96% of members invested in it.
-The default Strategy is under the 0.75% p.a. charge cap requirement whereby its fund charges range from 0.34% p.a. to a maximum of 0.49% p.a. giving an average charge of 0.45% over a 40-year saving period.
-The default's average charge is comparable with similarly sized schemes and with the DWP 2020 charges survey.
-The default's transaction costs over the period are also similar to those of comparable schemes.
-Investment The DC Scheme offers members with 17 self-select funds covering a range of asset classes and investment styles such as property and 60% for Value for Member Good ethical investing.
-Whilst not required, all self-select funds were also 50% for Overall Value below the charge cap except for the L&G Property Fund, BNY Mellon Global Income Fund and Stewart Investors Asia Pacific Leaders Fund.
-The performance for the funds in the default relative to their respective benchmarks has been good over a 3- and 5-year annualised period.
-Within the self-select range, all passive funds have performed in line with their objectives while the performance of active funds have been mixed due to the unprecedented volatility in asset returns form the impact of the COVID-19 pandemic.
-The Trustee will continue to monitor each fund's performance, and replace funds which are not meeting expectations.
-The Growth phase of each of the Scheme's lifestyle strategies was restructured in April 2020 with the L&G Global Equity 30:70 Index Fund replaced by the L&G Future World Fund.
-This is due to the Trustee's belief that a fund with a greater focus on responsible and sustainable investment will deliver better risk-adjusted returns for members over the long term.
-The total transaction costs for the switch was a gain of around
+The default strategy targets cash with around 96% of members invested in it.
+It is under the 0.75% p.a. charge cap across the glidepath and the fund charges range from 0.34% p.a. to a maximum of 0.49% p.a. giving an average charge of 0.45% over a 40-year saving period.
+The default's average charge is comparable with similarly sized schemes and not out of line with the results of the DWP 2020 charges survey.
+The default's transaction costs for the default funds range from 0.00% p.a. to 0.04% p.a. which are comparable with those for similar funds used by other schemes.
+The DC Scheme offers members 17 self-select funds covering a range of asset classes (such as property and ethical investing) and investment styles.
+Whilst not a requirement of the charge cap regulations, most self-select funds are offered to members at prices below the 0.75% charge cap except for the 1.8G Property Fund, BNY Mellon Global Income Fund and Stewart Investors Asia Pacific Leaders Fund.
+The underlying funds in the default lifestyle strategy have outperformed their respective benchmarks over a 3- and 5-year annualised period to 30 September 2021.
+Within the self-select range, all passive funds have tracked their respective benchmarks (as would be expected from a passively managed fund) over the longer term.
+Performance of the actively managed funds has been mixed although the Trustees have no immediate concerns.
+The Trustees will continue to monitor each fund's performance and replace funds which are not meeting expectations.
+DB AVCs The Scheme offers a range of actively managed AVC funds with Aviva and a number of legacy AVC funds with Aviva and Aegon which are closed to members.
+Given the small amount of money invested in the legacy AVCs, t Administration 20% for Value for Member 20% for Overall Value Good by demonstrating efficient processing of core financial transactions, good record keeping and good quality administration support at a cost which is competitive based on the wider market.
+The Trustees also believe that Legal & General have the administration systems capabilities and controls in place to meet regulatory compliance.
+The Trustees review quarterly administration reports covering service standards and member activity and have concluded that Legal & General, over the 12-month period, achieved 95% of their service targets which meets their annual target service levels (also 95%).
+However, the Trustees recognised that some core financial transactions were processed less promptly with 91% of these completed within 5 working days.
+The Trustees recorded 3 complaints in the year to 30 September 2021 in relations to delays in member claims and complications with the transfer process.
+The Trustees are comfortable with this given this is low for the Scheme's total membership.
+The service standards have been compared against alternative providers and the Trustees believe that both the standards